cianru/huawei-appgallery-publish-gradle-plugin/CONTRIBUTING.md

 ## Want to contribute?
 Awesome!

+### Adding new issue

+When you create a new issue or comment already existed please add the next additional info about you project:
+* Gradle version.
+* Android Gradle Plugin version.
+* Kotlin version.
+* Imperative (apply <plugin>) or declarative ( plugins {} ) apply plugin are you using?
+* Gradle Task which you execute.
+* As more detail build logs as you can.

 ### Adding new features

 Before you start working on a larger contribution, you should get in touch with